johnbhurst/jekyll-now/_posts/2018-04-13-DOMBuilder.md

 Groovy contains quite a variety of classes for working with XML.

-The main Groovy ones are XmlParser, XmlStreamer, MarkupBuilder and StreamingMarkupBuilder.
+The main Groovy ones are `XmlParser`, `XmlStreamer`, `MarkupBuilder` and `StreamingMarkupBuilder`.

 These classes provide a distinctly Groovy-flavored approach to XML.

 But Groovy also provides some classes that help with mainstream Java XML APIs.
 Most notable are `DOMBuilder` and `StreamingDOMBuilder`.

 In one sense, `DOMBuilder` is well-documented.
-Books and online samples illustrate the use of `DOMBuilder` to parse XML files and produce a DOM object.
+Books and online samples show variants of `DOMBuilder#parse` to parse XML files and produce a DOM object.
 A typical example from [*Groovy In Action*](https://www.manning.com/books/groovy-in-action-second-edition) is: